raceintospace/raceintospace/doc/manual/manual.md

 ### Apollo / Soyuz Capsule

-This is a three-person capsule, capable of all docking and lunar missions, and can accomplish any Duration level.
-It does not need a kicker to go to the Moon, and does not require docking modules to dock with lunar modules.
+This is a three-person capsule, capable of all docking and lunar missions (except direct ascent), and can accomplish any Duration level.
+It does not need a kicker to go to the Moon, and does not require a docking module in order to dock with a lunar module.

 ### XMS-2 / Lapot Minishuttle